Amazon Tax Information Interview and IRS Annual Reporting FAQ

 If you do not provide consent, you will be required to print a hard copy of your IRS Form W-8 or Form W-9, sign with blue or black ink, and mail to the address provided.

-Please note that consenting to electronic signature allows Curse to validate your information in real-time, which generally enables you to have your tax information and account processed immediately.
+Please note that consenting to electronic signature allows Union for Gamers to validate your information in real-time, which generally enables you to have your tax information and account processed immediately.
 If you do not consent to electronic signature, it can take up to seven to ten business days after receipt of the form before processing.

 A: Generally, an “agent acting as an intermediary” refers to a business or individual that will receive income on behalf another person.
 Merely completing the tax interview on behalf of a company does not necessarily make you an agent.
 We have provided a couple of examples for your convenience: